Solar Power Facts from Solar Energy Experts

 A Look at Solar Energy and Solar Power

 Before taking a look at some of the facts behind this growing industry, let’s take a look at solar energy and solar power.
 While often used synonymously, they are not the same.

 Solar energy comes from the solar radiation that the sun produces.
 Devices, such as solar panels, harness this energy and transform it into solar power.

 Together solar energy and solar power generate electricity that powers homes and businesses across the US.
 As solar energy experts, we know a thing or two about how solar power works and why people should invest in the technology that harnesses it.

 Why Solar Energy is Important for the Future

 Solar energy isn’t going anywhere any time soon, which makes it a great source of power.
 However, solar does have a list of pros and cons to consider.

-The production of solar panels, while better than fossil fuels, has become a controversial con on this list.
+The production of solar panels, while better than fossil fuels, has become a controversial addition to this list.
 Thankfully, professionals in the solar industry continue to innovate.
 New production and recycling processes help increase the positive impact that solar will have on the future.